Friends of ANKURI

 Susan Yacubian Klein

 Susan has extensive experience working in the Non-Governmental Organization (NGO) world having spent 13 years in Armenia in the former Soviet Union first developing and establishing a craft center to provide income for women.
-The center is now thriving as an export business of children’s knitwear and has employed over 600 women in a cottage craft industry.
-After the center was on its feet, Susan worked for 7 years with the Armenia Tree Project, an environmental organization, doing poverty reduction through micro-enterprise development in deforested, mountainous areas of Armenia.
+The centre is now thriving as an export business of children’s knitwear and has employed over 600 women in a cottage craft industry.
+After the centre was on its feet, Susan worked for 7 years with the Armenia Tree Project, an environmental organization, doing poverty reduction through micro-enterprise development in deforested, mountainous areas of Armenia.
 She now brings her skills to ANKURI.
 In addition she is consulting with LifeStitches, an NGO in Arua, Uganda, working on craft production for income of HIV positive women.
 Her children live and work in the US and she travels between the US, Armenia and India.

 Jane Roberts lives in the UK, and works as a Nursing Sister in a large city hospital.
 Her speciality is in Orthopaedics and she manages a large out patient department, with an added interest in Health Education for women and children.
 She learned about ANKURI in 2003, and has followed its development from the start.